Save

 Federalism A principle of the Constitution where governing power is divided between the national government and the states.

-Delegated Federal powers that are explicitly written in the Constitution.
+Implied Federal powers that are not explicitly mentioned in the Constitution.

 Reserved Powers that are left to the states.

-Article VI States that the Constitution, national laws, and treaties are supreme over state laws - "Supremacy Clause."
+Article VI States that the Constitution, national laws, and treaties are supreme over the laws of the States - Known as the "Supremacy Clause."

 Concurrent Powers that are shared between the national government and the states.